This guide entails a fundamental overview of WordPress eCommerce alongside best practices to get your online storefront up and running.

 - Be responsive.
 Respond to all comments, ratings, and of course customer inquiries in a timely manner.

-We hope this guide providing you with insight into launching a WordPress eCommerce website.
-If you like this article, please share it with your friends our like it on Facebook.
+We hope this guide provided you with insight into launching a WordPress eCommerce website.
+If you like this article, please share it with your friends or like it on Facebook.